This example and a number of others are parcels of land around Pakenham.

 It was getting late but we decided to attempt to find Monomeith, originally owned by David, the youngest son.
 Monomeith, still on the map, is situated on rich farming land at Nar Nar Goon.
 The roads were busy with trucks and commuters, very unpleasant driving conditions in the rain, but we soldiered on through several wrong turns, until we decided also to head for home.
 We now know, after further research, that we were very close.
 An excuse to go back another day.

 A committee was set up to address this issue.
-It looked like a win-win situation with England, where the population had outgrown the jobs available, especially in the country.
+It looked like a win-win situation with England, where the population had outgrown the rural jobs available.
 It should have been easy to entice the right kind of working people to settle in New South Wales.
 But America was also expanding, and was a fifth of the distance.
 It was hard to persuade people to undertake a perilous sea voyage to New South Wales instead.

 Predictably the people whose task was to head off into the countryside and interview young unmarried women of good character, took shortcuts, and, by the sound of it, simply herded up the “mere sweepings of the streets of London” who were all too happy to take the money.